-Dining Hall Rules of Conduct and Decorum
+Dining Hall/Market Rules of Conduct and Decorum

-Dining Hall Rules
+Dining Hall/Market Rules

-- 1. All Oakwood University students entering the dining hall are required to present their own valid student identification card.
-Students may not use another's card for entrance into the cafeteria. - 2.
-All Oakwood University students entering and dining in the dining hall are required to adhere to the Oakwood University Dress Code.
+- 1. All Oakwood University students entering the dining hall/market are required to present their own valid student identification card.
+Students may not use another's card for entrance into the dining hall/market. - 2.
+All Oakwood University students entering and dining in the dining hall/market are required to adhere to the Oakwood University Dress Code.
 Failure to adhere to the dress code will result in the denial of access. - 3.
-All Oakwood University students in the cafeteria are required to adhere to the Oakwood University Code of Conduct.
-Rude, discourteous, or boisterous behavior directed toward Students or staff will not be tolerated. - 4.
-All Oakwood University students utilizing dining hall services are required to keep their dining area clean by proper disposal of waste and return of trays and utensils to their proper receptacles.
+All Oakwood University students in the dining hall/market are required to adhere to the Oakwood University Code of Conduct.
+Rude, discourteous, or boisterous behavior directed toward students or staff will not be tolerated. - 4.
+All Oakwood University students utilizing dining hall/market services are required to keep their dining area clean by proper disposal of waste and return of plates and utensils to their proper receptacles.